MateusdiSousa/Bertoti/Engenharia de Software/README.md

 A engenharia de Software se foca em requisitos não funcionais como usuabilidade, eficiencia e escalabilidade, ela se foca no que é necessário paa o projeto num todo, já a programação seria uma ferramenta para criar o software e dar as suas funcionalidades.
 Para explicar melhor podemos pensar na construção de um carro, para algo ser considerado um carro ele precisa ter 4 rodas, uma carcaça com espaço pra passsageiro e motorista, sendo um veículo de médio porte com a capacidade de andar. todo carro possui esses atributos.
 A programação daria as funções primordiais do carro, mas a engenharia de software além das funcionalidades se importaria com o material utilizado para torna-lo mais duradouro, conforto do motorista,eficiencia dele entre outros.

+<p>Diferença entre Programação e Engenharia de Software</p>

+We see three critical differences between programming and software engineering: time, scale, and the trade-offs at play.On a software engineering project, engineers need to be more concerned with the passage of time and the eventual need for change.
+In a software engineering organization, we need to be more concerned about scale and efficiency, both for the software we produce as well as for the organization that is producing it.
+Finally, as software engineers, we are asked to make more complex decisions with higher-stakes outcomes, often based on imprecise estimates of time and growth.

+We see three critical differences between programming and software engineering: time, scale, and the trade-offs at play.
+On a software engineering project, engineers need to be more concerned with the passage of time and the eventual need for change.
+In a software engineering organization, we need to be more concerned about scale and efficiency, both for the software we produce as well as for the organization that is producing it.
+Finally, as software engineers, we are asked to make more complex decisions with higher-stakes outcomes, often based on imprecise estimates of time and growth.

+Essas diferenças mostram que a engenharia de software foca muito mais a eficiente e a longividade do produto, focando na escala que o produto pode atingir e na melhor forma de realizar mudanças e manutenções para um projeto grande.
+Exemplo: Um sistema de grande porte precisa suporta milhares de acesso simultâneos sem travamento ou lentidão, como o Whatsapp, um exemplo de sistema que não foi bem planejado foi o SIGA da Fatec, já que segundo alguns professores, o site no final do semestre sofre de grande lentidão pois tem milhares de acessos pelos professores Fatec